selendra/selendra-wiki/docs/learn/learn-proxies.md

 P-C can only perform staking-related tasks.
 For example, P-C cannot send funds out from Alice's account.

-Proxy calls can be done using the Extrinsic Tab in the Polkadot-JS UI.
+Proxy calls can be done using the Extrinsic Tab in the Selendra-Portal UI.
 Nested proxy calls can be done by calling each `proxy.proxy` extrinsic separately, or in some cases by just calling the last `proxy.proxy` extrinsic.
 In the diagram above, submitting the proxy call from P-C to Alice will automatically ask for Charly's signature.
 Thus one proxy call will trigger the second one because